chemzqm/vim-iterm2-start/Readme.md

 * `ItermStartTab[!] [options] {command}`

-    Start task in a new tab session of iTerm2, options is the same as `ItermStart` command
+    Start task in a new tab session of iTerm2, options are the same as `ItermStart` command

     *NOTE:*  iTerm2 version > Build 2.9.20160103-nightly is required to make